 You can search for these courses and compare timing, quality, and cost, or you can make sure your getting the right course by taking the Tennessee online Handgun permit course we recommend: The USCCA 90-minute Tennessee Concealed Carry Course

-The United States Concealed Carry Association (USCCA) offers the best resources, protection, and training available for concealed carry.
+The United States Concealed Carry Association (USCCA) offers some really great resources, protection, and training available for concealed carry.
 Seriously, if you cary a concealed firearm, you should check out their CCW Insurance memberships.
 They are one of the top two providers we recommend – you can see how they compare here: USCCA vs CCW Safe

 You can learn more about the USCCA’s course here: 90-minute TN Handgun Permit Course

 Step 3 – Complete Tennessee CCP Proof of Training

 After completing your online training, you must fill out the TN Online Carry Permit Proof of Training Form as part of your CCW application.

 This proof of training form is unique to the new one CCW for TN.

 After completing this form, continue on to step 4 to complete the application process.